Kellanova: History

-In January 2020, Kellogg's decided to work with suppliers to phase out the use of glyphosate by 2025, which some farmers have used as a drying agent for wheat and oats supplied to Kellogg's.

-In October 2021, workers at all of Kellogg's cereal-producing plants in the United States went on a strike conducted by the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union over disagreements over the terms of a new labor contract.
-On December 3, 2021, a tentative deal was struck to end the worker strike, but the union members overwhelmingly rejected the tentative agreement and Kellogg's management announced they would seek to replace all 1,400 striking workers.
-On December 21, 2021, about 1,400 Kellogg workers approved a collective bargaining agreement, ending the strike, which had lasted 77 days.

 On June 21, 2022, Kellogg's announced a plan to spin off its three cereal, snacks, and plant-based food divisions into separate companies.
-The North American cereal and plant-based food spin-off companies were to keep Battle Creek as their headquarters and the new snack and international cereal company will be based in Chicago.
+The North American cereal and plant-based food spin-off companies were to keep Battle Creek as their headquarters and the new snack and international cereal company would be based in Chicago.
 The successor company, known as Global Snacking Co. temporarily, represented 80 percent or $11.4 billion of Kellogg's sales.
-60 percent of Global Snacking's business was snacks, and nearly half of the company's business was in the United States.
+Sixty percent of Global Snacking's business was snacks, and nearly half of the company's business was in the United States.
 The cereal business, temporarily called North America Cereal Co., was to be the second-largest American cereal company and the largest in Canada and the Caribbean, with 5 of the top 11 brands and $2.4 billion in annual sales.
 Plant-based foods, representing $340 million in annual sales, were to be called "Plant Co." and could potentially be sold.

 In January 2023, Kellogg's shelved its plans to spin off its plant food business and retained it as part of Global Snacking Co.
-On March 15, 2023, Kellogg's announced that North America Cereal Co. branch will be named WK Kellogg Co and Global Snacking Co. branch will be called Kellanova.
+On March 15, 2023, Kellogg's announced that the North America Cereal Co. branch would be named WK Kellogg Co and the Global Snacking Co. branch would be called Kellanova.
 The split was structured with Kellanova as the surviving company, using the ticker symbol "K" on the NYSE.
 The WK Kellogg Co took the NYSE stock symbol "KLG".
 The split was completed on October 2, 2023.

-On August 14, 2024, Mars Inc., the owner of M&M's and Snickers, agreed to purchase Kellanova for nearly $30 billion.
+On August 14, 2024, Mars Inc. agreed to purchase Kellanova for nearly $30 billion.
+The purchase, originally planned to close in the first half of 2025, was approved by the Federal Trade Commission (FTC) in the US but it was delayed to December 11, 2025, due to the European Commission not approving the deal until December 8, 2025.

+The acquisition was completed on 11 December 2025, with Kellanova being integrated into Mars.
+Kellanova CEO Steve Cahillane stepped down from the company following the acquisition and the company was delisted from the New York Stock Exchange.